euorex/euorex/README.md

 - 👋 Hi, I’m rex!
 - 👀 I’m interested in songs, art e all sort of stuff
 - 🌱 I’m currently learning html, css and JS
-- 💞️ I’m looking to collaborate on the begginers like me
+- 💞️ I’m looking to collaborate on the beginners like me
 - 📫 How to reach me:
 1 - you can DM me on Twitter- (https://twitter.com/euorex/)
 2 - Instagram- (https://www.instagram.com/euorex/)